harshada-lokesh/harshada-lokesh/README.md

 # 👋 Hi, I'm Harshada Lokesh

 ### 🤖 Robotics & Autonomous Systems Student | Boston University
-I am a Master’s student specializing in the intersection of **AI, Cloud Robotics, and Embedded Systems**.
+I am a Master’s student specializing in the intersection of **AI, Robotics, and Embedded Systems**.
 I am passionate about building intelligent machines that solve real-world problems, from precision agriculture to autonomous logistics.

 ---